emanuellopes/wrapper/README.md

 # wrapper
 Small TypeScript class that emulates jQuery.
-The goal is to provide basic jQuery functionality while keeping the code base as small as possible.
+The purpose is to provide basic jQuery functionality while keeping the code base as small as possible.

 The following methods are supported: